ericbutz/developer-portal/app/resources/dwolla-js/on-demand-bank-transfers.md

 ## Using Dwolla.js for On-demand bank transfers
 On-demand bank transfers allow Dwolla customers to receive variable totals from a payer’s bank account via an ACH transaction—perfect for companies with usage-based business models, such as utilities or advertising platforms.
 No other third-party gateways or merchant accounts required, just your Dwolla integration and payer authorization.

-This is application setting for your Dwolla Master Account.
-When enabled, the end user is presented with text on the bank selection screen within the IAV flow giving authorization to Dwolla for future variable payments.
+This is an application setting for your Dwolla Master Account.
+When enabled, the end user is presented with text on the bank selection screen within the IAV flow giving authorization to Dwolla for future variable payments. **Note:** On-demand payments come as part of our Dwolla API and requires additional approval before getting started.
+Please contact support@dwolla.com or your account manager for more information on enabling.

 ![Screenshot of On-demand](/images/OnDemandIAV.png "On-demand bank transfers")